 Instructions

-- Next, put the rinsed dal in a pressure cooker with 2 cups of water and ½ teaspoon of turmeric powder.
+- Rinse ½ cup of toor dal under water until it runs clear.
+Place the dal in a pressure cooker with 2 cups of water and ½ teaspoon of turmeric powder.
+Cook for 4-5 whistles or until the dal is soft.
+Mash it to a smooth consistency and set aside.

-- Now, soak 2 tablespoons of tamarind in ¼ cup of warm water for about 10 minutes.
-This helps extract the tamarind pulp.
+- Soak 2 tablespoons of tamarind in ¼ cup of warm water for 10 minutes.
+Extract the pulp by squeezing and discard the residue.

 Cook the Vegetables